 Cons of Marcus Loans

-- No joint applications: You’ll have to apply on your own; your spouse or partner can’t sign with you.
+- No joint or co-signed applications: You’ll have to apply on your own; your spouse or partner can’t apply or co-sign with you.
+This might make it more difficult to be approved if your credit score isn’t the greatest.

-- Doesn’t offer loans for bad credit: Marcus recommends you having a credit credit score of at least 660 in order to get a personal loan.
-Remember, though, that other factors like income play a part in your approval that could disqualify you even if you meet the 660 suggestion.
+- Doesn’t offer loans for bad credit: Marcus recommends that you have a credit score of at least 660 in order to get a personal loan.
+That’s a much higher bar than most other lenders require.
+Remember, though, that other factors like income play a part in your approval, so you might not qualify for a loan even if you have a 660 or better credit score.

 Marcus Personal Loan Rates & Terms

 If you’re looking for the lowest personal loan rates, Marcus probably won’t be your first choice.
-As low as its rates are, you can probably find lenders with better rates.
-However, Marcus’ starting rates are still better than some lenders, and its other features might be enough to win you over.
+As low as its rates are, many other lenders offer even lower rates, such as Laurel Road and LightStream.
+However, Marcus’ lowest rates are still better than those of some lenders, and its other features might be enough to win you over.

 - Term lengths: 36 to 72 months